-You have been prescribed RINVOQ (otherwise known as upadacitinib) to treat your condition.
-Before being given RINVOQ, you may have been treated with other medicines.
+You have been prescribed RINVOQ (otherwise known as upadacitinib) to treat your atopic dermatitis (AD).
+Before being given RINVOQ you may have been treated with other medicines.
 Your doctor or nurse will advise you which of these medicines you should continue to take with RINVOQ.